 Working with Text Components

-The Text component section within the article builder is made up of pre-formatted text items including Headline, Subtitle, Paragraph and Blockquote and many more.
+The Text Component section within the article builder is made up of pre-formatted text items including Headline, Subtitle, Paragraph and Blockquote and many more.
 Once placed onto the canvas, content can be typed or pasted into the component.

-The overall look and feel of these text components is defined by the style that is currently applied to the article.
+The overall look and feel of these text components is defined by the style currently applied to the article.
 In most cases the applied style will ensure the content looks and feels as you require, however it is possible for content to be further customised from within the article builder.

 Customising inline content

 - Highlight the text you'd like to format.

 - A text editor toolbar will appear which will allow you to apply the following inline styling: